vpelss/Emogics_Tarot_Script_WP/README.md

 Rune readings?
 You just need some graphics and a database.
 If anyone wants to donate a database or graphics you created, to this project I will consider adding it to the plugin.

+To make your own spreads you will have to have a working knowledge of Wordpress Shortcodes and use a Wordpress Theme that uses Shorcodes.

 ## Benefits

 See the future.